 What we can do for you

-- Provide you with simple bookkeeping tools to help manage and control expenditure
+- Provide you with simple digital bookkeeping tools

-- VAT registration and quarterly VAT Returns if appropriate
+- Carry out VAT registration and quarterly VAT returns

-- Completion of Personal Tax Returns / Partnership Tax Returns
+- Self-Assessment Income Tax returns / Partnership Tax Returns

 - Business and Financial - set up and monitor plans and budgets (keeping it simple!)

-Contact Us to find out how we can work together.
-We are happy to visit you - or you are welcome to come to our offices in west Swindon.
+Contact Us to arrange an appointment.
+We can meet inside or outside business hours and we are happy to visit you - or you are welcome to come to our offices in west Swindon (free parking available).

-This is the easiest way to become self employed.
+Sole Trader (self-employed) Trading as a Sole Trader is most suitable for a business which is subject to minimum risk and it is the easiest way to become self-employed.
 The set up requirements are minimal - all you need to do is register with HM Revenue & Customs.
-Ongoing – you are required to submit annual accounts to HMRC which determine your profits (or losses).
+Ongoing – you’re required to submit annual accounts to HMRC as part of your Self-Assessment Income Tax Return which determines your profits (or losses).
 National Insurance and Tax are calculated on your profits.
-All of the profits are taxed on you personally, which means that you will be paying tax at the highest rate that can be charged against you.
+You will be taxed personally on all profits that the business generates.
+This means that you will be paying tax at the highest rate that can be charged against you.

-Your personal assets are treated as your business assets because you don't have limited liability (you don't have a Limited Company).
-This could be significant if your business gets into financial difficulties.
-You could also find it difficult to attract financial investment because an investor might perceive that a Sole Trader cannot offer a money making vehicle in the same way as a Limited Company can.
-Being a Sole Trader is most suitable for a business which is subject to minimum risk.
+In the event of you owing money to creditors, your personal assets would be treated as your business assets.
+This is because you don't have limited liability (ie, you don't have a Limited Company).
+This can be significant if your business gets into financial difficulties.
+You could also find it difficult to attract financial investment because an investor or lender might feel that a Sole Trader isn’t as safe or as established as a Limited Company.

 This is where 2 or more people form and run a business together.
 It is very similar to the Sole Trader set up in that the registration and running requirements are very simple.

-The way companies are taxed means that not all profits are automatically taxed at the highest rates.
-For instance, the Company itself pays corporation tax which is a lower rate than the individual higher rate tax bracket.
-A Company can choose to pay profits (dividends) to the owners at a time which suits their personal tax situation.
-This 'sheltering' means that some profit can be held back in the Company bank account until it is needed, deferring the tax liability until later on.
-These are complex issues which require the help of an accountant.
+The way companies are taxed means that tax payers are not automatically taxed at the highest income tax rate.
+For instance, the Company itself pays corporation tax which is a lower rate (20%) than an individual’s Higher Income tax rate (40%).
+So, a Company can choose to pay profits (dividends) to the owners at a time which suits their personal tax situation.
+This means that some profit can be held back in the Company bank account until it is needed, deferring the tax liability until later on (called sheltering).
+These are issues which require the help of an accountant.